-To effectively address mental exhaustion, it is essential to gain an understanding of the concept and to recognise that it can manifest differently in different people.
+To effectively address physical health issues associated with mental exhaustion, it is essential to gain an understanding of the concept and to recognise that it can manifest differently in different people.

 Definition of mental exhaustion

-Mental exhaustion, also known as burnout, is a state of emotional, physical, and mental exhaustion caused by prolonged and excessive stress.
+Mental exhaustion, also known as burnout, is a state of emotional, physical fatigue, and mental exhaustion caused by prolonged, excessive, and extreme stress.

 Mental exhaustion is a common experience that can have a significant impact on our overall well-being.
 By recognising the symptoms and taking steps to manage stress levels (which we will cover in the sections of this article), we can work towards preventing and combating mental exhaustion.

 Physical exhaustion and mental exhaustion are two distinct states of being that can have a significant impact on an individual's overall well-being.